CletBoudehenn/Sonar_Arduino/README.md

 ## Disclaimer

 ### :exclamation: These programs have been produced as part of an end-of-study project, they are not intended to be used in any other context than the pedagogical one.
-The authors of these programs are in no way responsible for the misuse of these programs and their functionalities.
-They have been tested in an environment supervised by professionals in the field :exclamation:
+### :exclamation: The authors of these programs are in no way responsible for the misuse of these programs and their functionalities.
+#### :exclamation: They have been tested in an environment supervised by professionals in the field